 While considered sharp many also find them smooth so that it provides a comfortable shave.

-These are a little more expensive than the average but you are probably paying a little bit for the Gillette name and the quality that comes with it.
+These are a little more expensive than the average blade.
+But you are probably paying a little bit for the Gillette name and the quality that comes with it.

 There are not many negative reviews for this blade.
 A few customers feel that they were not as sharp as advertised.